 Onion skins are one of the most readily available and reliable natural dyestuffs.
-If you want an easy introduction to natural dyeing, start collecting your onion skins!
+If you want an easy introduction to natural dyeing, start saving those onion skins!

 Follow these instructions for dying wool, silk or other protein-based fibres (the process for dying cotton and other cellulose fibres is a little different).